Curriculum studies: Specific questions related to curriculum studies

+History

 Curriculum studies was created in 1930 and known as the first subdivision of the American Educational Research Association.
 It was originally created to be able to manage "the transition of the American secondary school from an elite preparatory school to a mass terminal secondary school" until the 1950s when "a preparation for college" became a larger concern.
-In 1970 the focus of curriculum studies shifted again due to young activist beliefs in incorporating social and cultural aspects.
-The shift from developing and evaluating curriculum to understanding became known as the "Reconceptualization" of the curriculum field.
+In 1970 the focus of curriculum studies shifted again due to the belief of young activist.
+These individuals wanted to begin incorporating social and cultural aspects.
+This shift from developing and evaluating curriculum to understanding curriculum became known as the "Reconceptualization" of the curriculum field.

-Types of curriculum
+The different types of curriculum

+Hidden curriculum

 A type of curriculum that focuses on how society transmits culture from generation to generation has been tagged with the term "hidden curriculum" For instance, one of the 19th century founders of the discipline of sociology, Émile Durkheim, observed that more is taught and learned in schools than specified in the established curriculum of textbooks and teacher manuals.
 This curriculum has "non-academic functions and effects" In Moral Education Durkheim wrote:

-Children obtain life skills like learning to wait quietly, exercising restraint, putting forth your best effort, completing work, keeping busy, cooperating, showing allegiance to both teachers and peers, being neat and punctual, and so on.
+It teaches children life skills like learning to "wait quietly", exercising restraint, putting forth your best effort, completing work, keeping busy, cooperating, "showing allegiance to both teachers and peers", being neat and punctual, so on and so forth.